FrancoMelandri/raft/docs/RAFT.md

 When a node receive a request the behaviour depends on the current role of the node itself.
 If the node is not a leader simply forward the request to the current leader and do nothing else.

+In case the node receive the message is a leader, it append the message to the log using the current term of the leaders itself; then we need to tell all the follower about the message, and to do this we are going to use the **ReplicateLog** function we seen before.